Jacksonville Child Neglect Lawyer

 Child neglect allegations can be very difficult for a parent or guardian to deal with.
 These cases often encompass the State stepping into a family's home and determining how a parent or guardian should be raising a child.
 Reasonable people disagree on whether a child is being neglected under the law.
 Outside factors like lack of money, the need to work, disability and other factors may prevent a good parent from giving a child the care the State expects.
 You may disagree with the State on whether a particular action or inaction is neglect or proper parenting.
-If you or a loved one has been accused of child abuse, call the experienced Jacksonville criminal defense lawyers of SLG Law immediately to discuss your unique set of facts and what we can do for you.
+If you or a loved one has been accused of child abuse, call the experienced Jacksonville criminal defense lawyer of LGL immediately to discuss your unique set of facts and what we can do for you.

 Child Neglect is defined in Florida Statute Sections 827.03(1)(e) & 827.03(2)(b).
 In order for the State to prove that you are guilty of child neglect, they must prove:

 - You willfully or by culpable negligence failed or omitted to provide the child with the care, supervision, and services necessary to maintain the child's physical or mental health, or

 - failed to make a reasonable effort to protect the child from abuse, neglect, or exploitation by another person, and

 - you were a caregiver for the child, and

 - the child was under the age of 18 years.